Codependency: Meaning, Examples & Symptoms

 Codependency Example 2:

 A new community college graduate has the opportunity to pursue her dream job in a different part of the country.
 Because of her mother’s mental health issues, she chose to stay home for college and take care of her.
 She would like to put her career and her needs first but chooses to take a smaller local job instead so that she won’t have to risk disappointing her mother or telling her that she is leaving.
-She thinks her mother needs her, so she puts her own needs aside.
+She thinks her mother needs her, so she puts her needs aside.

 Codependency Example 3:

 In another scenario, a private college graduate moves back home.
 He is not trying to get a job in his field or pursue any career.
 Instead, he stays in his parents’ house most of the day and plays video games.
-He says he will try to find a new place to live soon, but says that he doesn’t have any money.
-Therefore, the parents will continue to financially support the new graduate as he still doesn’t make any effort to move forward with his life.
+He says he will try to find a new place to live soon but says that he doesn’t have any money.
+Therefore, the parents will continue to support the new graduate financially as he still doesn’t make any effort to move forward with his life.

 Symptoms Of Codependency

-Following is a list of symptoms of codependentcy.
+Following is a list of symptoms of codependency.
 Researchers also found that codependent symptoms got worse if left untreated.
 The good news is that they’re reversible.
 You needn’t have all of them to qualify as codependent.

-• Low self-esteem.
+- Low self-esteem.
 Feeling that you’re not good enough or comparing yourself to others are signs of low self-esteem.
 The tricky thing about self-esteem is that some people think highly of themselves, but it’s only a disguise — they actually feel unlovable or inadequate.
 Underneath, usually hidden from consciousness, are feelings of shame.
 Guilt and perfectionism often go along with low self-esteem.
 If everything is perfect, you don’t feel bad about yourself.

-• Obsessions.
+- Obsessions.
 Codependents have a tendency to spend their time thinking about other people or relationships.
-This is caused by their dependency and anxieties and fears.
-They can also become obsessed when they think they’ve made or might make a “mistake.”Sometimes you can lapse into fantasy about how you’d like things to be or about someone you love as a way to avoid the pain of the present.
+Such behavior is caused by their dependency and anxieties and fears.
+They can also become obsessed when they think they’ve made or might make a “mistake.”
+Sometimes you can lapse into fantasy about how you’d like things to be or about someone you love as a way to avoid the pain of the present.
 This is one way to stay in denial, discussed below, but it keeps you from living your life.

-• Dependency.
-Codependents need other people to like them to feel okay about themselves.
+- Dependency.
+Codependents require the approval of others to feel good about themselves.
 They’re afraid of being rejected or abandoned, even if they can function on their own.
-Others need always to be in a relationship because they feel depressed or lonely when they’re by themselves for too long.
+Others always need to be in a relationship because they feel depressed or lonely when they’re by themselves for too long.
 This trait makes it hard for them to end a relationship, even when the relationship is painful or abusive.
 They end up feeling trapped.

-• Painful emotions.
+- Painful emotions.
 Codependency creates stress and leads to painful emotions.
-Shame and low self-esteem create anxiety and fear about being judged, rejected, or abandoned; making mistakes; being a failure; feeling trapped by being close or being alone.
+Shame and low self-esteem create anxiety and fear about being judged, rejected, or abandoned; making mistakes; being a failure; and feeling trapped by being close or being alone.
 The other symptoms lead to feelings of anger and resentment, depression, hopelessness, and despair.
 When the feelings are too much, you can feel numb.

 How to Know You’re in a Codependent Relationship?

-• Are you unable to find satisfaction in your life outside of a specific person?
+- Are you unable to find satisfaction in your life outside of a specific person?

-• Do you recognize unhealthy behaviors in your partner but stay with them in spite of them?
+- Do you recognize unhealthy behaviors in your partner but stay with them in spite of them?

-• Are you giving support to your partner at the cost of your own mental, emotional, and physical health?
+- Are you giving support to your partner at the cost of your own mental, emotional, and physical health?

 Individuals can also assume they are in a codependent relationship if people around them have given them feedback that they are too dependent on their partner or if they have a desire, at times, for more independence but feel an even stronger conflict when they attempt to separate in any way.
 They’ll feel anxiety more consistently than any other emotion in the relationship.
 And they’ll spend a great deal of time and energy either trying to change their partner or … trying to conform to their partner’s wishes.

-If you need FREE help please contact the National Helpline about mental and/or substance use disorders, prevention, treatment, and recovery in English and Spanish.
+If you need FREE help, please contact the National Helpline about mental and/or substance use disorders, prevention, treatment, and recovery in English and Spanish.

 Published: January 02, 2022